markus0708/ArtificialNeuralNetwork-NonWoven/README.md

 # ArtificialNeuralNetwork-NonWoven
-This repository used for the development of ANN Model for research in material science.
+This repository is used for the development of ANN Model for research in material science.

 ## Getting started